Polarized TMD fragmentation functions for $J/\psi$ production: Phenomenology

 \subsection{Numerical analysis}

 Using the factorized cross sections defined in Appendix \ref{app: cross sections}, we can make predictions.
 For the SIDIS cross sections we also need the parton TMD PDFs.
 These quantities are still poorly constrained and it is an ongoing effort to determine their exact transverse momentum dependence \cite{Boussarie:2023izj, Musch:2007ya, Anselmino:2013lza, Sun:2014dqm, Scimemi:2019cmh, Bertone:2019nxa}.
-A simple parameterization of TMD PDFs often used in the literature is
+A simple parametrization of TMD PDFs often used in the literature is

 where $\Phi_{i/N}(x)$ represents the corresponding collinear PDF.
 The parameter $\left<p^2_T\right>$ varies for each polarized TMD PDF and parton that is considered.
-However, we find that, after varying $\left<p^2_T\right>$ between 0.2 GeV$^2$ and 0.8 GeV$^2$, the Gaussian approximation is not sufficiently different when applied in Eq. (\ref{eq: Factorized W}) from the first order approximation in the $\pv_T \gg \Lambda$ TMD expansion (in which the transverse momentum dependence is a delta function in $\pv_T$).
+However, we find that, after varying $\left<p^2_T\right>$ between 0.2 and 0.8 GeV$^2$, the Gaussian approximation is not sufficiently different when applied in Eq.~(\ref{eq: Factorized W}) from the first-order approximation in the $\pv_T \gg \Lambda$ TMD expansion (in which the transverse momentum dependence is a $\delta$ function in $\pv_T$).

-This also justifies the approximation made in Eq. \ref{eq:TMDFFOPE} for the NRQCD TMDFF, which requires the same type of assumption that $\pv_\perp \gg \Lambda$.
-Outside of this regime nonperturbative effects associated with hadronization become more relevant and must be modelled in some way.
-For example, it is a reasonable first guess that these nonperturbative effects can also be described by a Gaussian so that the NRQCD TMDFF would be

-Entering this into the NRQCD factorization theorem in Eq. (\ref{eq:matchingNRQCD}) has the same effect as entering a Gaussian parameterized TMD PDF into the factorized hadronic tensor in Eq. (\ref{eq: Factorized W}).
-Applying both parameterizations would compound the effects, but we still expect the net change to be small.
 Thus, for the observables considered in this paper we find it efficient to use

-For SIDIS with an unpolarized lepton beam and an unpolarized target, the production of $J/\psi$ is given by Eq. (\ref{eq: UU fac cross}).
-In the matching of the TMDFF in Eq. (\ref{eq:matchingNRQCD}), $J/\psi$ production occurs at a scale roughly around the mass of the $J/\psi$ so we evaluate the strong coupling at $\mu = 3.1$ GeV in the $J/\psi$ fragmentation functions.
-However the PDF is probed at the scale $\sim Q$ so we choose $\mu = 30$ GeV for the PDFs.
+For SIDIS with an unpolarized lepton beam and an unpolarized target, the production of $J/\psi$ is given by Eq.~(\ref{eq: UU fac cross}).
+In the matching of the TMDFF in Eq.~(\ref{eq:matchingNRQCD}), $J/\psi$ production occurs at a scale roughly around the mass of the $J/\psi$ so we evaluate the strong coupling at $\mu = 3.1$ GeV in the $J/\psi$ fragmentation functions.
+However the PDF is probed at the scale $\sim Q$, so we choose $\mu = 30$ GeV for the PDFs.
 In the numerical analysis we use the PDF sets for the up and down quarks from Ref.~\cite{Bastami:2018xqd}.

 One of the purposes of this work is to provide a more solid theoretical framework in the small $\Pv_\perp$ region so that the NRQCD LDMEs of $J/\psi$ can be properly extracted from a global analysis of the world's data.
 We leave this for a future study and choose the values determined by Chao {\it et.~al.~}\cite{Chao:2012iv}, setting $\braket{\mathcal{O}^{J/\psi}(^3S_1^{[8]})}$ = $0.3 \times 10^{-2}$ GeV in this analysis.